OSInside/cloud-builder/doc/source/commands.rst

 cb-scheduler:
   Listens to incomming package build requests and builds the package with help from **cb-prepare** and **cb-run**.
+  Also supports building OS images with help from **cb-image**.
-  Multiple schedulers on as many compute instances increases the build performance
+  If a package or an image should be build is configured via the :file:`cloud_builder.yml` package metadata.
+Multiple schedulers on as many compute instances increases the build performance.

 cb-prepare:
   Prepares the buildroot environment within the package gets